sb2nov/sb2nov.github.io/README.md

 ### License

-The scribble theme was created by [Muan](https://github.com/muan) and is open source under MIT license.
-All the data on the website is owned by me.
+- The HTML and CSS are copyrighted to [AlienWp](http://alienwp.com/) under [GPL license, version 2](http://www.gnu.org/licenses/old-licenses/gpl-2.0.html).

+- The written textual contents available in the blog is licensed under Apache 2.0.

 ### The end